National Movement for the Establishment of a 49th State

 The National Movement for the Establishment of the 49th State was an intellectual movement popular among African-American separatists during the 1930s.
 The movement sought to create a state for African Americans in the American South.
-The movement was led by Oscar Brown, Sr., a leading civil rights activist from Chicago, Illinois.
+The movement was led by Oscar Brown, Sr., a civil rights activist from Chicago, Illinois.

-The movement did not succeed in creating a new state.
-Alaska became the 49th U.S. state in 1959.

 Leadership

-The principal advocate for the movement was Oscar Brown, Sr., father of Oscar Brown, Jr. who was a popular entertainer.
+The principal advocate for the movement was Oscar Brown, Sr. (father of Oscar Brown, Jr. who was a popular entertainer.)
 Brown lived a varied life in Chicago, Illinois.
 Brown was the son of a former slave, born in 1895 and grew up in Edwards, Mississippi.
 During World War I, he served as a lieutenant in France, returning to graduate from Howard University with a degree in law.
 He then began his work as an activist by starting a student branch of the NAACP.
 He moved to Chicago and used his law degree to start a law firm called Brown, Brown, Cyrus, and Green, before shifting his interests to real estate.
 It was during this time that he focused his energy on starting the Movement to Establish a 49th State.
 He led a group of fellow separatists in Chicago.
 He wanted descendants of slaves like himself to have a place where they could build their own economy without the detriments of being an ex-slave in the white-dominated world.
-After the movement failed, he continued his involvement in activism as the president of the Chicago branch of the NAACP and the Chicago Negro Chamber of Commerce.
-He died in 1990 at the age of 94.